wr1/b3p/README.md

 # b3p (blade3 preprocessor)
 Command line tools to create models for composite (wind turbine) blades.
-Note that this code does *not* include an FEA solver or any other solvers at this stage.

 ## Functionality
 - Interpolating a blade through a series of airfoils